MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/schema-migration-ddl.md

     _Figure 1: A modern data warehouse._

 If you can use these or similar approaches, the number of tables to be migrated is reduced.
 Some processes might be simplified or eliminated, again reducing the migration workload.
 The applicability of these approaches depends on the individual use case.
-But the general principle is to consider using the features and facilities of the Azure ecosystem, where possible, to reduce the migration workload and build a cost-effective target environment.
+But, the general principle is to consider using the features and facilities of the Azure ecosystem, where possible, to reduce the migration workload and build a cost-effective target environment.
 This also holds true for other functions, such as backup/restore and workflow management and monitoring.

-Products and services available from Microsoft partners can assist in data warehouse migration and in some cases automate parts of the process.
+Products and services available from Microsoft partners can help with data warehouse migrations and automate parts of the process for some cases.
 If the existing system incorporates a third-party ETL product, it might already support Azure Synapse Analytics as a target environment.
 The existing ETL workflows can be redirected to the new target Azure SQL data warehouse.

 ### Data marts: Physical or virtual